nohehf/go_enumlinter/README.md

 - **Enum Detection**: Automatically identifies types that have constants defined for them
 - **Multi-type Support**: Works with string, int, float, bool, and iota-based enums
 - **Return Validation**: Ensures only valid enum constants are returned from functions
+- **Variable Declaration Validation**: Ensures only valid enum constants are assigned to variables
 - **Comprehensive Testing**: Full test suite using Go's native testing framework

 ## Installation